MenendezON/hello-world-backend/README.md

   - [❓ FAQ (OPTIONAL) ](#-faq-optional-)
   - [📝 License ](#-license-)

-# 📖 Ruby on Rails - Hello world React Rails app <a name="about-project"></a>
+# 📖 Ruby on Rails - Hello world Backend app <a name="about-project"></a>

-Set up a "Hello world" project as one app with Webpack.
-By now you've used many different gems with Rails and this exercise will have you connect previous knowledge with new knowledge as you get a chance to use Webpack with jsbundling-rails gem.
+**Hello world** is a full web project, split in two projects, the front-end and the back-end.
+This one is about the back-end project based on ruby on rails to generate an endpoint api.

 ## 🛠 Built With <a name="built-with"></a>